How To Read Chord Charts In 7 Easy Steps

-In this post you will learn how to read chord charts in 7 easy steps.
-And in doing so you will add to your understanding of how to read music that is created by this wonderful instrument.
+In this lesson, you will learn how to read chord charts in 7 easy steps.
+In doing so, you will add to your music knowledge and understanding of how to read sheet music. the notes that are created by this wonderful instrument.

 Guitar Chord Charts are diagrams of chords that relate to playing guitar.
 They are usually found in standard notation music books.
 Their written a bit different than tabs and can be a little more difficult to understand.
 So I will do my best to explain how to read them in this post.